gongbaochicken/Coding-Practice/README.md

 Also, inspired by "Talk is cheap.
 Show me the code", I believe that implementing these theoretical algorithms is an essential step to be a serious coder.
 Therefore, I may share some basic algorithm implementations, as implementing these theoretical algorithms is an essential step to be a serious coder.
 I am a starter, but I am willing to make effort to be better.

-I hope this repository can help me to persistantly sharpen basic coding skills, and meanwhile I trully hope that it can help everyone who needs any inspiration about coding interview.
+I hope this repository can help me to persistantly sharpen basic coding skills, and meanwhile I trully hope that it can help anyone who needs any inspiration about coding interview.

 If you get better solutions, you are welcomed to fork and contribute this repository.

-BTW, welcome to visit my blog HappyIsotope: http://zhuojia7.com/HappyIsotope. and my personal page:www.zhuojia7.com
+BTW, welcome to visit my new blog HappyIsotope: http://www.happyisotope.com and my personal portfolio page:www.zhuojia7.com .

 ### References